Superformula/node-backend-test/README.md

 - Add a read only endpoint to fetch location information based off the user's address (use [NASA](https://api.nasa.gov/api.html) or [Mapbox](https://www.mapbox.com/api-documentation/) APIs)
 - Use Docker containers.
 - Utilize Docker Compose.
-- Setep a CircleCI config to build/test/deploy the service.
+- Setup a CircleCI config to build/test/deploy the service.
 - Write concise and clear commit messages.
 - Leverage Terraform or other infrastructure management tooling to spin up needed resources.
 - Providing an online demo is welcomed, but not required.